-One of the issues that afflicts the politics of the moment is the way that people revise history to suit their stories of today.
-The predicament of an act of union signed in 1707 is the rising of a rampant English nationalism based on an idea it has achieved anything of note globally beyond a trophy in 1966.
+Watch those that revise history to suit their notions of the day.
+The predicament of an act of union signed in 1707 is the rising of a rampant English nationalism based on an idea it has achieved anything of note beyond a trophy in 1966.
 They cite wars singlehandedly won as if there was no sacrifice made by others.
-But this cannon fodder of black and brown could only let the triumphalism of Great British brothers remain for so long.
+But this cannon fodder of coloureds could only let the triumphalism of Great British brothers remain for so long.

 Those self defined as British who drank gins in the Raj and piled up the peppercorn steaks in Rhodesia, characterised those who failed to speak a second language as well as their first as inferior.
 And so proceeded four hundred years of fluffing pillows but the bed’s been made now.
 They’ve brought about a reckoning as their indulgences neutered their culture and their offspring now crumble in panic, thinking they’re superior yet not keeping up.